marcoshack/netmonitor/README.md

 - Use table-driven tests for multiple scenarios
 - Example: [internal/network/interfaces_test.go](internal/network/interfaces_test.go)
 - Mock external dependencies (filesystem, network, time)

+## Coding Standards

+- Follow Go conventions (gofmt, golint)
+- Use context.Context for all long-running and/or non-trivial operations
+- Use structured logging with zerolog
+- Write clear, maintainable code with comments for complex logic
+- Use dependency injection where appropriate for testability
+- Use input/output objects to facilitate changes without changing methods signature
+- Validate all external inputs (config files, user input)
+- Imports must be separated by new line:
+  - first all standard packages
+  - then external dependencies
+  - finally imports from the current project
+- All public interfaces, structs, methods and attributes must have a comment explaining it's intent and usage examples, when applicable

 ## Configuration File Format